Are you getting all you can out of Baserow?

 The results will include the contents of the text field in each record without blank spaces at the beginning and end of the text.

-You can find a use for it when copy-pasting extracts from the Internet, and you don’t want to have any extra spaces at the beginning and the end of a text.
+You can use it when copy-pasting extracts from the Internet, and you don’t want to have any extra spaces at the beginning and end of a text.
 For instance, when adding a book synopsis to your reading table.

 trim(field('Synopsis'))